 This simple diagram shows the arrangement of actin and myosin in a sarcomere.

 Myosin heads projecting from the sides of thick filaments go through a cycle of forming and then breaking bonds ('actomyosin

 ' cross-linkages or bridges) with the thin filaments of actin.

 This repeated action - which resembles the movement of feet when walking, or oars when rowing - draws the actin on each end of the sarcomere inwards towards the centre of the sarcomeres.

 After contraction: central gaps between ends of actin filaments reduced

-This bridge breaking is assisted by ATP, which also causes the head to become 'cocked' and gives energy for the movement ('the power stroke') after the myosin head binds with specific sites on the actin filament.
-After this another crossbridge can be formed, further along the actin filament.
+The bridge breaking is assisted by ATP, which also causes the head to become 'cocked' and gives energy for the movement ('the power stroke

 (Myosin shown in blue)